 Thank you for joining me and witnessing my life's journey into the world of sacred art and shrines.
-Feel free to share "The Book of Shrines" with your friends and community.
+Feel free to share "The Path of Sacred Art" with your friends and community.

-Donate now via Pay Pal www.heyoka-art.com Earth & Sky Circle (click or scan QR code)
+Donate now via Pay Pal www.EarthAndSkyCircle.com Earth & Sky Circle (click or scan QR code)